publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stE/ptI/ch1003/m__us_usc_t10_s10101.md

  __Pilot Program on Enhancements of Department of Defense Efforts on Mental Health in the National Guard and Reserves Through Community Partnerships__

 [Pub.
 L. 112–239, div.
 A, title VII, § 706][/us/pl/112/239/s706], Jan.
 2, 2013, [126 Stat.
-1800][/us/stat/126/1800], as amended by [Pub.
-L. 113–66, div.
-A, title V, § 511(b)][/us/pl/113/66/s511/b], Dec.
-26, 2013, [127 Stat.
-751][/us/stat/127/751], provided that:
+1800][/us/stat/126/1800], provided that:

 >     “(a)  __Program Authority__  __.—__

->     The Secretary of Defense may carry out a pilot program to enhance the efforts of the Department of Defense in research, treatment, education, and outreach on mental health, substance use disorders, traumatic brain injury, and suicide prevention in members of the National Guard and Reserves, their family members, and their caregivers through community partners.
+>     The Secretary of Defense may carry out a pilot program to enhance the efforts of the Department of Defense in research, treatment, education, and outreach on mental health and substance use disorders and traumatic brain injury in members of the National Guard and Reserves, their family members, and their caregivers through community partners.

 >     “(b)  __Agreements With Community Partners__  __.—__